The Pillage of Rome (The Play)

 Alaric’s men have returned and inform him that the city is practically defenceless.

-On August 24, 410, the Visigoths enter Rome through its Salarian Gate, according to some opened by treachery, according to others by want of food and shall pillage the city for three days.
-They shall ransack many of the city's great buildings, including the mausoleums of Augustus and Hadrian, in which many Roman Emperors of the past were buried; the ashes of the urns in both tombs shall be scattered.
-Any and all movable goods shall be stolen all over the city, as absolute panic and consternation stirs the populace of the city.
-The Gardens of Sallust are burnt and never rebuilt.
-The Basilica Aemilia and the Basilica Julia are also burnt to rubble.
-The city's citizens are devastated.
-Countless Romans shall be taken captive, including the Emperor's sister, Galla Placidia.
-Some citizens shall be ransomed, others shall be sold into slavery, raped or killed.
-Horrified members of the Senate shelter themselves along with other noticeable patricians in the basilica of the apostle Peter, from the wrath of the Visigoths.
-The Visigoths locate them and open the closed doors of the basilica with brutal force.
-Caelius a senior member of the Senate addresses Alaric, who enters last into the basilica.
+On 24 August, 410, the Visigoths enter Rome through the Salarian Gate—some say by treachery, others by starvation—and proceed to pillage the city for three days.
+They ransack many of the city’s great buildings, including the mausoleums of Augustus and Hadrian, where numerous Roman Emperors had been laid to rest.
+The ashes in the urns of both tombs are scattered.
+Any and all portable goods are looted from across the city, as panic and consternation seize the populace.
+The Gardens of Sallust are set ablaze and never rebuilt.
+The Basilica Aemilia and the Basilica Julia are likewise reduced to rubble.
+The citizens are devastated.
+Countless Romans are taken captive, including the Emperor’s sister, Galla Placidia.
+Some are ransomed, others sold into slavery, raped, or slain.
+Horrified members of the Senate seek refuge along with other notable patricians in the basilica of the apostle Peter, hiding from the wrath of the Visigoths.
+The Visigoths find them and force open the basilica’s doors with brutal strength.
+Caelius, a senior member of the Senate, addresses Alaric, who enters last.

 CAELIUS.

-How dare ye enter the sacred house of Peter!
-Do ye not respect the dead, from amongst the living?
+How darest thou enter the sacred house of Peter!
+Hast thou no respect for the dead amongst the living?

 ALARIC.